ultimosparc/lfcs_exam/Storage_Management.md

 	/bin
 	Essential binaries required when no other filesystems have yet been mounted.
 	Also in single userm ode or recover mode.
+Basisbefehle für Users und Systemadminstratoren.

 	/sbin
 	System binaries for booting, recover or restore.
 Also capable of mounting /usr, /home etc.